ibm-cloud-docs/sap/sap-terraform-create-single-tier.md

    ```
    terraform plan
    ```
-   An example of a Terraform plan is here.
+   This is an example of a Terraform plan:

    ```
     Resource actions are indicated with the following symbols: